mmolari/morbidostat-genome-analysis/notes/plots.md

 # Plot description

-This file contains a succint descriptions of the plot and files produced by the `plot.nf` workflow.
+This file contains a succint descriptions of the plot and files produced by the `plot.nf` workflow (and `pileup.nf` for duplicated/secondary mappings).
 For each plotting script we give a short description of the figures and files produced.
 Note that the analysis is mainly based on the pileup and that it only contains reads of sufficient quality.

 ## Coverage